MacDue/Mank-Spec/spec/expressions.md

 x.f
 ```
 accesses the field of the value `x` given by `f`, where `f` is an [identifier](#identifiers).
-The type of the field access is defined by the accessed type.

 If `x` is a [fixed-size array](#fixed-size-array-types), [list type](#list-types), or [string](#string-types):
   - `x.length` gives the length as an integer